Alok4D/Bus-Ticket-Booking-System/README.md

-# 🧭 LMS & Digital Product Sales Platform (Fullstack)

-### 📚 All-in-One Online Learning & Digital Product Platform

-A full-featured, bilingual LMS and Digital Product Marketplace — combining **eLearning**, **Live Events**, and **Digital Product Sales** in one scalable system.
+# 🚌 Bus Ticket Booking System (Backend)

+### 🎫 Complete Bus Reservation & Payment Management System

+A full-featured **Bus Ticket Booking System** with secure payment integration, user management, and admin dashboard for managing bus operations.

 ---

 ## 🚀 Project Overview

-The goal of this project is to build a **complete online learning and digital marketplace platform** where:
+This project is a **complete bus ticket booking platform** where:

-- Students can **purchase and learn pre-recorded video courses**.
+- **Users** can search, book, and pay for bus tickets
-- Admins can **share live meeting links** for Zoom/Google Meet sessions.
-- Users can **buy and download digital products**, such as:
+- **Admins** can manage buses, routes, bookings, and payments
-  - Chrome Extensions
-  - Software Plugins
-  - WordPress Plugins
-  - E-books
-  - Other downloadable assets
+- **Secure payment** processing with SSLCommerz integration
+- **JWT-based authentication** with refresh token support
-- Payment supported for both **local and international gateways**.
+- **Role-based access control** for users and admins
-- Fully **bilingual system** — all content, UI, and course dubbing switchable between Bangla and English.
-- **Admin-controlled system** (No Instructor Panel).
+- **Real-time booking** management and seat availability

 ---